amb23/gettingAndCleaningData_courseProject/CodeBook.md

     These subvariables are defined as follows.

     "domain":
-      This variable takes the values "time" or "freq" depending on whether tehe measurement corresponds to one taken in the time domain or one taken in the frequency domain respectively.
+      This variable takes the values "time" or "freq" depending on whether the measurement corresponds to one taken in the time domain or one taken in the frequency domain respectively.

     "stat":
       This variable determines the statistic being measured.
-It is equal to "mean" or "std" corresponding to the mean and the standard deviation repsectively.
+It is equal to "mean" or "std" corresponding to the mean or the standard deviation repsectively.

     "dir":
       This variable measures the direction in which the measurement is taken.
 It can take one of four values "X", "Y", "Z" or "Mag".
-If it takes one of the values "X", "Y" or "Z" this just means the cartesian direction of the measurement.
+If it takes one of the values "X", "Y" or "Z" this just means the Cartesian direction of the measurement.
 If it takes the value "Mag" it means we consider the Euclidean norm of the vector spanned by the other 3 directions.